Adult Religious Exploration

-Introduction to the Enneagram: Wednesdays, 7:15–8:45 p.m.
-(September 20–November 22) The Enneagram is a powerful awareness tool that explores one of the most profound questions we can ask: Who Am I?
-The Enneagram offers deep insights into—and an appreciation for—others by exploring nine distinct ways of viewing and relating to the world.
+Introduction to the Enneagram: Wednesdays, 7:15–8:45 p.m. in Linus Pauling Hall (September 20–November 22).
+The Enneagram is a powerful awareness tool that explores one of the most profound questions we can ask: Who am I?
+The Enneagram offers deep insights into—and appreciation for—others by exploring nine distinct ways of viewing and relating to the world.
 These nine Enneatypes hold distinct worldviews, are driven by distinct motivations, and have distinct challenges and strengths.
 More information and to register.

-Spiritual Book Club: 2nd Tuesday of the month from 5:30 p.m. to 7 p.m.
-Linus Pauling Hall.
-Our current book is Better Than Before: What I Learned About Making and Breaking Habits—to Sleep More, Quit Sugar, Procrastinate Less, and Generally Build a Happier Life by Gretchen Rubin.
+Spiritual Book Club: Second Tuesday of the month from 5:30 to 7 p.m. in Linus Pauling Hall.
+The club is now discussing Better Than Before: What I Learned About Making and Breaking Habits—to Sleep More, Quit Sugar, Procrastinate Less, and Generally Build a Happier Life by Gretchen Rubin.
 Drop-ins are welcome.

 Sunday Morning Meditation: Sundays from